yunzhang87/convex_multivariate_regression/README.md

 ### Required R package
 Please install the following R packages: "MASS", "RSpectra", "Matrix", "glmnet", "QUIC".
 Note that except for "QUIC", all packages can be installed in R from CRAN.
-"QUIC" can be installed locally from source.
+"QUIC" can be installed locally from using the source file `QUIC_1.1.1.tar`.

 ### Running the example
 To compile the code and run the example in `simulation/sim_example.R`, please run `sh run.sh &` in the top directory.